fsobral/pack-u/README.md

   1. Download Pack-U

-  1. Modify the path to ALGENCAN's library in the `Makefile`.
-The default is
+  1. Create a file `user_variables.mk` and define the path to ALGENCAN's library.
+The name of the variable is `TANGOLIB` and a example is given by

          TANGOLIB = /opt/tango/algencan-3.0.0/lib

   1. Type

          make packu

 The generated file is located in the path given by `BUILDDIR` variable, which is `build/` by default.